Keeping your information safe

 - health and safety; and

 - ensuring that competition is not prevented, restricted or distorted.

-Our processing of personal information may also include the consideration and investigation of complaints, and enforcement action investigations.
-If the circumstances require, Ofgem may share personal information both internally and with:
+Processing your information may include the consideration and investigation of complaints, and enforcement action investigations.
+If the circumstances require, we may share your personal information with:

 - external central government departments

 - police forces